bear-metal/rails_routes_analyzer/README.md

 rake routes:missing
 ```

-Additional options:
+#### Additional options:

 Lists all action methods for all controllers which have no route pointing to them.
-This uses the (maybe not so well known) ActionController#Base.action\_methods method which usually returns a list of all public methods of the controller class excluding any special Rails provided methods.
+Uses the (maybe not so well known) ActionController#Base.action\_methods method which usually returns a list of all public methods of the controller class excluding any special Rails provided methods.
 To make the output of ActionController#Base.action\_methods it would be ideal to try to make all application-provided controller methods non-public if they are not meant to be callable as an action.
 Alternatively it's also possible (but less desirable) to override the action\_methods call in any controller class to explicitly remove mis-characterised methods.

 * STRICT=1 - causes controller base class provided public methods to be considered as actions for a subclass controller and thus reported as errors if they lack routes.
 Enabling this can generate a lot of noise for applications that have public non-actions in a controller base class.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rails\_routes\_analyzer.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bear-metal/rails_routes_analyzer.

 ## License